robertosulkovski/bank-api-springboot/README.md

 REST API developed with Spring Boot for banking user management.

-This project was developed as a practical study application inspired by the concepts explored during the **TOTVS - Fundamentos de Engenharia de Dados e Machine Learning** bootcamp, offered by DIO (Digital Innovation One), with adaptations, debugging improvements and implementation adjustments made during development to reinforce concepts of REST APIs, persistence and software architecture.
+This project was developed as a practical study application inspired by concepts explored during the **TOTVS - Fundamentos de Engenharia de Dados e Machine Learning** bootcamp, offered by **DIO (Digital Innovation One)**.

+The implementation was adapted and expanded during development to reinforce software engineering concepts, REST API design, persistence and relational modeling.

+---

 ## Learning Context

-The project was developed based on concepts studied during the **TOTVS - Fundamentos de Engenharia de Dados e Machine Learning** bootcamp and expanded through practical implementation activities, including:
+The project was developed based on concepts studied during the bootcamp and expanded through practical implementation activities, including:

+- REST API development
 - Entity relationship modeling
-- REST API development
 - CRUD operations
 - JPA and Hibernate persistence
 - H2 database integration